tobydriscoll/udmath305/_notes/linear-systems/20-matrix-algebra.md

 $$ \mathbf{A} \mathbf{A}^{-1} = \mathbf{A}^{-1} \mathbf{A} = \mathbf{I}.$$

 The zero matrix has no inverse.
 However, there are also nonzero matrices that have no inverse.
-They are called *singular*{:.def} or *noninvertible*{:.def}.
+They are called *singular*{:.def}.
 The simplest example is

 $$
 \begin{bmatrix} 0 & 1 \\0 & 0 \end{bmatrix}.